helloDolin/books/english_study/english_study.md

 periodic /ˌpɪriˈɑːdɪk/
 He stopped at the threshold of the bedroom.
 Overall,there were more losers than gainers.
+The instructions were very specific.
+Each patient has specific needs.
+His virtue is patience.
 =====================================================================
 The run of the golden bull